The BMI Library

 Researchers And Academics

-We encourage researchers, practitioners and academics to access our unique collection of historic books, journals and magazines which date back to the seventeenth century.
-Included in our collection are bound copies of The Owl, The Dart and The Gridiron; nineteenth-century satirical magazines, specific to Birmingham.
+We encourage researchers, practitioners and academics to access our unique collection of historic books, journals and magazines which date back to the 18th century.
+Non-members can access the library for a fee of £5 (£3 Concession) for research.
+Contact Samina on email@example.com

-The Library is manned by our energetic team of volunteers!
+The Library is supported by our energetic team of volunteers!
 Hear about what they’ve been getting up to via their blog here.

 Want To Volunteer?

 We’re always looking for enthusiastic people to join our team of volunteers!
-Contact email@example.com to register your interest!
+Contact Samina firstname.lastname@example.org and we will have a chat!